 Not everyone agrees with the academy results.
 Rather than predicting who would win the big awards, we’ve decided to wait for the elites to pick their winners and then list the films that we enjoyed the most.
 Continue reading “Our top picks for 2017”

 Yes, Shakespeare mentioned the theatre in his plays, but none of his protagonists were full-time stage actors.
 Montaigne acknowledged what he was doing, but he didn’t go on and on about the craft of writing essays.
 Did Caxton repeatedly publish books about publishing?
 No. Not even film is this self-reflective of a medium.

 I don’t open films the same way that Shakespeare opened plays.
 The first shots in Dara Says contain no words.
 It opens with a series of actions, and in the first couple of minutes there are fewer than ten words spoken.
-We created a draft of the opening for the crowdfunding campaign.
-Here’s the video […]